patrickeala/IsaacGymGrasp/README.md

 # IsaacGymGrasp
 IsaacGymGrasp runs a robot grasping physics simulator that can visualize, execute, and evaluate numerous robot grasps in simultaneous environments.
+The project [GraspFlow](https://github.com/tasbolat1/graspflow) used this simulation to label a grasping dataset and evaluate model performance.

 Below is an example of how IsaacGymGrasp evaluates the quality of grasps.